-Spring has officially hit the Northeast of the US and I simply cannot get enough.
-I spent two whole days outdoors in my garden, getting it ready for planting and literally drinking it all in – the air, the sun, the warmth, the daylight – it felt delicious and nourishing for my soul.
+Spring has officially hit the Northeast of the US, and I cannot get enough.
+I spent two whole days outdoors in my garden getting it ready for planting and drinking it all in – the air, the sun, the warmth, the daylight – it felt delicious and nourishing for my soul.

-2 large fennel bulbs, cut into large slices
+2 large fennel bulbs, cored and cut into large slices

 2 bunches thin asparagus, tough ends removed